apiato/documentation/docs/contribution-guide.md

 `git remote set-url origin git@bitbucket.org:username/project-a.git`

-3.b) Set up an upstream remote (to point to your fork of the apiato repository)
+3.2) Set up an upstream remote (to point to your fork of the Apiato repository)

 *assuming you already forked the repository*